FAQS

 How much hay or haylage should I feed?

 Forage is an essential part of all horse and pony diets.
-Horses have evolved as trickle-feeders and feeding insufficient forage can result in problems such as stereotypic behaviours, gastric ulcers and/or colic.
-Horses will eat between 2-2.5% of their bodyweight as dry forage per day.
-Depending on the usage of the horse some forage may be replaced by concentrate.
-However, if your horse needs to lose weight it may be necessary to restrict forage intake.
-We recommend a restriction of no less than 1.5% of body weight unless under veterinary supervision.
+Horses have evolved to survive on a high roughage (fibre) diet.
+Their large intestine, or hindgut, has slowly adapted to process low energy forages more efficiently.
+With this in mind, feeding insufficient forage can result in problems such as stereotypic behaviours, gastric ulcers and colic.
+Horses should receive between 1.5-2% of their body weight in forage (dry matter) per day.
+This supports digestive health through encouraging chewing, saliva production and natural trickle feeding behaviour.
+If your horse needs a healthy weight loss, it may be necessary to restrict forage intake; restriction of less than 1.5% of their body weight should only be done under veterinary supervision.

 I have recently changed to haylage and my horse’s droppings have become much looser.
 Is there anything I can feed to help with this?

 In this instance, we recommend that you use Dodson & Horrell Digestive Support.
-Digestive Support is a comprehensive pre-biotic that uses a combined approach to ensure that digestive disturbances are minimised by supporting beneficial bacteria.
+Digestive Support is a comprehensive blend of pre and probiotics that uses a combined approach to ensure that digestive disturbances are minimised by supporting beneficial bacteria.

 Will grass provide my horse with everything they need?